Follow this guide to learn about financial planning and how to build the most effective marketing budget.

 • Determine which campaigns need more financial attention.

-• Review past finances to determine if your budget is on track or not.
+• Review past finances to determine if your budget is on track.

 • Compare your budgeted revenue and expenses to actual amounts.